-Pulitzer Prize-winning historians Annette Gordon-Reed and Jon Meacham will reflect on our country’s founding principles, and the role Thomas Jefferson envisioned citizens playing in moving the nation forward; Spanish-American chef, José Andrés, will share his passion for being a “citizen of the world” through his non-profit, World Central Kitchen; and Annette Gordon-Reed will interview Velma Williams, the great-great-granddaughter of Peter Hemings, Jefferson’s enslaved cook and brewer.
-Ms. Williams turns 100 years old this Independence Day.
+In this video: Pulitzer Prize-winning historians Annette Gordon-Reed and Jon Meacham reflect on our country’s founding principles, and the role Thomas Jefferson envisioned citizens playing in moving the nation forward; Spanish-American chef, José Andrés, shares his passion for being a “citizen of the world” through his non-profit, World Central Kitchen; and Annette Gordon-Reed interviews Velma Williams, the great-great-granddaughter of Peter Hemings, Jefferson’s enslaved cook and brewer.
+Ms. Williams turned 100 years old on July 4, 2020.

 This Independence Day declare your support for Monticello by making a gift today!
 Donate now »